 - non cancerous lumps (benign adenomas) of the sebaceous glands

-- exposure to radiation – previous radiotherapy or (less likely) repeated X-rays
+- exposure to radiation – for example, previous treatment with radiotherapy

 - a genetic condition called Muir Torré syndrome

-Muir Torré syndrome can mean that there's another primary cancer elsewhere in the body.
-So people diagnosed with sebaceous gland cancer are often checked over for signs of cancer elsewhere.
+Muir Torré syndrome can mean that you have another primary cancer elsewhere in your body.
+So people diagnosed with sebaceous gland cancer often have tests to check for signs of cancer elsewhere.
 This can be frightening, but it's usually just a precaution.

 Treatment for sebaceous gland carcinoma

-It might not be possible for the surgeon to tell the extent of the cancer before surgery.
-Sometimes these cancers have several centres and more tissue might have to be removed than expected.
-You might want to talk this over with your surgeon before your operation.
+The surgeon might not know the extent of your cancer before surgery.
+Sometimes these cancers have several centres.
+So the surgeon might need to remove more tissue than expected.
+Your surgeon will talk about this with you before your operation.